Normanton railway station self-guided heritage walk

 15. B13 class steam locomotive

-Please note that the museum is open when our team is on duty at the station but opening times can vary.
+Please note that the museum is open when our team is on duty at the station so opening times do vary.

 Stay safe

 Your safety is our priority.
 Please take care while walking around the station and yard.
-There may be times our team is not on duty at the station.
+There are times our team is not on duty at the station.

 Please follow these precautions while visiting our station: